Oil surges 5 percent as OPEC agrees output cut

 Oil output from the world’s biggest producers - OPEC, Russia and the United States - has increased by 3.3 million bpd since the end of 2017 to 56.38 million bpd, meeting almost 60 percent of global consumption.

-The surge is mainly due to soaring U.S. oil production C-OUT-T-EIA, which has jumped by 2.5 million bpd since early 2016 to a record 11.7 million bpd, making the United States the world’s biggest producer.
+The surge is mainly due to soaring U.S. oil production, which has jumped by 2.5 million bpd since early 2016 to a record 11.7 million bpd, making the United States the world’s biggest producer.

 U.S. turns into net exporter of oil: tmsnrt.rs/2QiW7cA

-Reporting by Julia Payne and Christopher Johnson in London and Henning Gloystein in Singapore; Editing by David Holmes and Edmund Blair
+Reporting by Julia Payne and Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Edmund Blair and David Evans